Sewing: Industrial Revolution

 The Industrial Revolution shifted the production of textiles from the household to the mills.
 In the early decades of the Industrial Revolution, the machinery produced whole cloth.
 The world's first sewing machine was patented in 1790 by Thomas Saint.
 By the early 1840s, other early sewing machines began to appear.
 Barthélemy Thimonnier introduced a simple sewing machine in 1841 to produce military uniforms for France's army; shortly afterward, a mob of tailors broke into Thimonnier's shop and threw the machines out of the windows, believing the machines would put them out of work.
 By the 1850s, Isaac Singer developed the first sewing machines that could operate quickly and accurately and surpass the productivity of a seamstress or tailor sewing by hand.

 While much clothing was still produced at home by female members of the family, more and more ready-made clothes for the middle classes were being produced with sewing machines.
 Textile sweatshops full of poorly paid sewing machine operators grew into entire business districts in large cities like London and New York City.
 To further support the industry, piece work was done for little money by women living in slums.
 Needlework was one of the few occupations considered acceptable for women, but it did not pay a living wage.
-Women doing remote work often worked 14-hour days to earn enough to support themselves, sometimes by renting sewing machines that they could not afford to buy.
+Women working from home often worked 14-hour days to earn enough to support themselves, sometimes by renting sewing machines that they could not afford to buy.